-These Easy baked vegan green patties are baked, delicious and packed full of green veggies.
+These easy baked green patties are baked, delicious and packed full of green veggies.
 They’re free from grains, gluten, dairy, eggs, oil, refined sugar and nuts.

 1 x 400g can (about 1.5 cups cooked chickpeas) of chickpeas, drained and rinsed well

 ½ cup green peas, defrosted if frozen

 ½ cup chopped mint (leaves only)